-Before joining Canstar, Sean oversaw content at Credit Union Australia (CUA), one of Australia’s biggest member-owned financial institutions.
+Before joining Canstar, Sean oversaw content at Great Southern Bank (formerly CUA), one of Australia’s biggest member-owned financial institutions.

 Amanda Horswill, Digital Editor

-A journalist for more than two decades, Amanda Horswill has covered a gamut of subjects, including property, lifestyle, hyper-local news, data journalism, the Arts and careers.
+A journalist for more than two decades, Amanda Horswill has reported on a galaxy of subjects, including property, lifestyle, hyper-local news, data journalism, the Arts and careers.
 She’s served as the Editor of Brisbane News, Deputy Features Editor for The Sunday Mail, Deputy Editor – Digital at Quest Community News, and a host of other senior positions at News Corp, prior to joining Australia’s biggest financial comparison website, Canstar.

 Amanda is fascinated with the ever-changing world of finance.
 A passionate believer in the motto “knowledge is power”, she strives to translate the news into practical information that will help readers make informed decisions about their future.
 When not analysing the latest economic news, Amanda can be found poring over local property listings, searching for her next renovation project.